 #- Traditional craft Square and Ursuline Church

 Just a short stroll away is the Traditional craft Square, where you can find some of the craftsmen showcasing their work.
 I found hatter’s stand to be the most interesting.
-However you can buy jewelry, local honey and other products, as well.
-Light pink facade of Ursuline Church gives it a perfect historical setting, so I had a feeling I steeped back in some other time.
+However, you can buy jewellery, local honey and other products, as well.
+The light pink facade of Ursuline Church gives it a perfect historical setting, so I had a feeling I stepped back in some other time.

 #- Old Town Fortress

-Old town fortress is absolute symbol of Varaždin – its image is everywhere, on its coat of arms, postcards and many places around the town.
-I just love medieval castles and fortresses, but this one is one of my favorites, because it’s right in a city center and perfectly preserved.
-Its construction began in 14th century.
-Today is a home to Varaždin City Museum, so it’s a perfect place to learn more about its history.
+Old town fortress is an absolute symbol of Varaždin – its image is everywhere, on its coat of arms, postcards and many places around the town.
+I just love medieval castles and fortresses, but this one is one of my favorites because it’s right in the city centre and perfectly preserved.
+Its construction began in the 14th century.
+Today is home to Varaždin City Museum, so it’s a perfect place to learn more about its history.

 #- Coffee break at Miljenko Stančić’s Square

-This is definitely my favorite square in Varaždin, with its lovely cafes and beautiful view to the old town fortress.
+This is definitely my favourite square in Varaždin, with its lovely cafes and a beautiful view of the old town fortress.
 It is perfect for taking a break from sightseeing and enjoying in a cup of coffee like a local, by sitting in a terrace of one of the cafes, reading about Varaždin and chatting with friends.
-Building with a painted facade on the square is Sermage Palace, which is hosting a nice collection of work of Croatian painters from 20th century.
+Building with a painted facade on the square is Sermage Palace, which is hosting a nice collection of work of Croatian painters from the 20th century.